aravindraju98/chonkychunker/README.md

 # 🧠 chonkychunker

-**chonkychunker** is a lightweight Python library for semantically clustering related text chunks using `SentenceTransformers` and `BallTree` or `NearestNeighbors`.
-It's ideal for preparing data for vector databases, semantic search, and LangChain RAG pipelines.
+**chonkychunker** is a lightweight and customizable Python library for semantically chunking and clustering texts using `SentenceTransformers` and `BallTree` or `KNN`.
+It’s ideal for preparing grouped content for vector databases, semantic search systems, or integration into LangChain-based RAG pipelines.

 ---

-## 🔍 Features
+## 🚀 Features

+- ✨ Uses `SentenceTransformer` embeddings (`all-MiniLM-L6-v2`)
-- ⚡ Fast Ball Tree / Nearest Neighbors-based clustering
+- 🧠 Clusters similar texts using Ball Tree or Nearest Neighbors (KNN)
-- 🧬 Sentence-BERT embeddings for rich semantic context
-- 🧠 Cosine or Euclidean distance support
-- 🔁 Removes overlap and deduplicates clusters
+- 🔁 Deduplicates overlapping clusters
-- 📦 Outputs ready for vector DBs (FAISS, Qdrant, Pinecone, etc.)
+- 🔗 Outputs clusters as:
+  - List of grouped text
-- 🔗 Easily converts to LangChain `Document` format
+  - LangChain-compatible `Document` objects
+  - Vector DB-friendly dicts with embeddings
+- 📌 Option to **merge** texts in a cluster into a single document
+- 🧱 Optional **token limit** to truncate merged content for context windows

 ---